 Gates of Diversity

 250 years ago Kuglegården served as an impressive naval arsenal on Holmen in Copenhagen, manifesting the power and strength of the kingdom to all foreign enemies.
-Here Kuglegården and Holmen were the gateway for shipping to and from Copenhagen, where all kinds of goods were unloaded; fish salt, gunpowder, cannonballs and luxury goods.
+Here Kuglegården and Holmen were the gateway for shipping to and from Copenhagen, where all kinds of goods were unloaded; Fish, salt, gunpowder, cannonballs and luxury goods.
 The buildings were used to store cannon balls, hence the name, Kuglegården – The Canonball Yard.
 Today Kuglegården is a creative and sprawling hub for architects and exclusive shops.
-With the Free Town of Christiania just next door, the area is one the most diverse of its kind in Copenhagen.
+With the Free Town of Christiania just next door, the area is one the most diverse of it’s kind in Europe.

 Using 26 powerful LED floodlights, the facades and gates of the historical buildings are illuminated to form the framework for the installation.
 With the distinctive use of color transition, Gates of Diversity is a tribute to the cultural heritage of the site, architecture and multifaceted creative institutions in the area, while at the same time being an unmistakable signature of Studio Jakob Kvist.